 Assignments

 An assignment is a policy definition or initiative that has been assigned to a specific scope.
 This scope could range from a management group to an individual resource.
-The term scope refers to all the resources, resource groups, subscriptions, or management groups that the definition is assigned to.
+The term scope refers to all the resources, resource groups, subscriptions, or management groups to which the definition is assigned.
 Assignments are inherited by all child resources.
 This design means that a definition applied to a resource group is also applied to resources in that resource group.
 However, you can exclude a subscope from the assignment.